Finite rank kernel varieties: A variant of Hilbert's Nullstellensatz for graphons and applications to Hadamard matrices: Hadamard Matrices

 \section{Hadamard Matrices}

-\begin{definition}\cite{ferber2018number} A \textit{Hadamard matrix of order $n$} is a square matrix $H$ of order $n$ whose entries are $\{\pm1\}$ with pairwise orthogonal rows, i.e. $HH^T = nI_n$.
-They are named after Jacque Hadamard who studied them in connection with his maximal determinant problem. \end{definition} Hadamard matrices are widely studied.
+\begin{definition}[\cite{ferber2018number}] A \textit{Hadamard matrix of order $n$} is an $n\times n$ matrix $H$ whose entries are $\{\pm1\}$ and whose rows are pairwise orthogonal, i.e. $HH^T=nI_n$.
+Hadamard matrices are named after Jacques Hadamard, who studied them in connection with the maximal determinant problem. \end{definition}

+Hadamard matrices are widely studied.
 While we acknowledge the broad impacts of their applications, we will not touch on this subject.
 For greater discussion of their applications and Hadamard's studies, see \cite{ferber2018number, lofano2021hadamard, banica2021complex, breen2020hadamard, li2020note}.
-Throughout this paper, we will use the example of the $2\times2$ Hadamard matrix $H = \left[ \right]$ to better represent the ideas within in the lens of studying Hadamard matrices.
+Throughout this section, we use examples of $2\times2$ Hadamard matrices to illustrate the preceding concepts.

-We would like to represent our example of the Hadamard matrix $H = \left[ \right]$ as a graphon.
-To do so, we must introduce a type of function that allows for steps to occur in a piecewise manner as introduce in \cite{hombook}.